shaheenmohammedsh-ops/Shaheen/README.md

 <h3 align="center">Professional Summary</h3>
 <p align="center">
-  I am an Intelligent Systems & Data Science student at Alexandria University (Class of 2028).
-My work focuses on bridging the gap between theoretical mathematics and practical software solutions.
-I specialize in building predictive models, optimizing algorithms (ACO), and developing full-stack AI applications.
+  I am an <b>Intelligent Systems Student</b> at the Faculty of Computers and Data Science, Alexandria University (Class of 2028).
+I specialize in designing smart systems that bridge the gap between theoretical mathematics and practical application.
+My focus is on Artificial Intelligence, Evolutionary Algorithms (ACO), and building autonomous software solutions.
 </p>

 <br />